galexynye/midi-sequencing/src/pages/article/2017-05-18-10-tips-for-pro-sound/10-tips-for-pro-sound.md

 subcategory: ['Producing Techniques']
 tags: ['gear', 'mixing', 'recording', 'sound better', 'tech', 'studio']
 featuredImage: './ProSound.png'
+metaDescription: 'Take care for these 10 factors when making music and you will be on your way to creating professional quality tracks that will set you apart from the herd.'
 ---

 <!-- TODO: Fixe HEADERS IN ALL -->